king parrot hotsauce. 200ml

 5 = fuck

-Ingredients: tomatoes, tomatillos, smoked salt, thyme, smoked onions, ground cloves, allspice, nutmeg, molasses, apple cider vinegar, orange juice, sage, brown sugar, ginger, habaneros.
+Ingredients: tomatoes, tomatillos, smoked salt, smoked onions, molasses, apple cider vinegar, orange juice, brown sugar, habaneros, herbs & spices.

 Storage: shelf stable, although if you notice a slight effervescence forming, it indicates the fermentation has started back up - not to worry, just store in the fridge.
 Our best before dates are written underneath the bottles.